jonnyhoeven/workshop/README.md

 creative.

 - Open a shell to a container
+  Click on a pod in lens, see top right.
+- Read container logs

-- Create a volume claim for persistent storage
+- Create a persistent volume claim.

 - Check out cool helm charts you can install within minutes.
   [awesome-helm](https://github.com/cdwv/awesome-helm)